2000 Heineken Trophy

 The 2000 Heineken Trophy was a tennis tournament played on outdoor grass courts at Autotron park in Rosmalen, 's-Hertogenbosch, Netherlands that was part of the International Series of the 2000 ATP Tour and Tier III of the 2000 WTA Tour.
-The tournament was held from 19 June until 25 June 2000.
+It was the 11th edition of the tournament and was held from 19 June until 25 June 2000.
 Patrick Rafter and Martina Hingis won the singles titles.